Tahiromat/Thesis/README.md

 - [For the time series algorithms](https://www.youtube.com/watch?v=7MhZ2DDg89Y)

 ******************************************************************************************************************************************************
 # Current Works
+- Solve The problem if the station name in stations list is emty for exel file into web page then pass it and continue by index to work.
+- Create fully cities under dataset folder.
+- Check if new downloaded file already exist under the city folder then concate new downloaded one with the old one
-- For select station method the value need to be change for all station names
+- Create a method to update dataset for each 2 hour